What comes to mind when you think of SEO?

 Here are the different choices you'll have and what they mean:

-Plain — What you want to ignore if you're looking for maximum SEO value.
+- Default — Avoid this default option if you're looking for maximum SEO value.
 It's the post identification number, with no other information.
-If you are blogging for no audience in mind, sticking with this method is a good idea.

-Month and name — The same as the previous option, this time with the month being displayed.
-If you have a monthly column, such as a "Favorites" or something similar, this is a great option.
+- Month and name — The same as the previous option, this time with the month being displayed.
+If you have a monthly column, such as a "Favorites" or "Best Of", this is a great option.

-Numeric — Numeric is another choice that's safe to ignore, as this structure is all numbers and provides little SEO value.
-If you are archiving posts numerically, as a way to look back and see previous posts, numeric is the choice for you.
+- Numeric — Numeric is another choice that's safe to ignore, as this structure is all numbers and provides little SEO value.
+If you're archiving posts numerically, as a way to look back and see previous posts, numeric is the choice for you.

-Post name — Choosing this route is an okay method for SEO, but not the best, as Google likes to focus on strictly keywords when ranking posts.
-This setting is good if coming up with catchy titles is part of your niche.
+- Post name — Choosing this route is an okay method for SEO, but not the best, as Google likes to focus strictly on keywords when ranking posts.

-For example, if you wanted to set the structure to be the year of the publish date followed by the post name, here's what you would put in the box:
+If you wanted to set the structure to be the category followed by the year and post name, here's what you would put in the box:

-When creating permalinks, the main thing to keep in mind is focusing on keywords.
+When creating permalinks, the main thing to keep in mind is focusing on SEO (i.e., keywords) and user experience.
 They're the virtual key (pun intended) to making sure your content is found by the people you want to reach.
-They make your URLs look clean and raise your engine ranking.